fmtn/a/README.md

 java -Djavax.net.ssl.keyStore=/Users/petter/client.jks -Djavax.net.ssl.keyStorePassword=password -Djavax.net.ssl.trustStore=/Users/petter/truststore.jks -Djavax.net.ssl.trustStorePassword=password -jar a-1.5.0-jar-with-dependencies.jar -b ssl://example.org:61618 MY.QUEUE
 ```

+## Listing queues

+Listing queues only works for ActiveMQ 5 brokers with Advisory messages not deactivated.
+Since the ActiveMQ client get a list of queues async, the functionallity to list queues may not work very well on some systems.
+Try these things if you think you got bad queue lists for your broker.

+1. Add more wait time.
+Defaults to 50ms but you may need much more.
+Try add `-w 10000` and check your results.
+2. If you still have problems, try to subscribe to the Advisory manually to check that it works.
+Something like this: `a -g topic://ActiveMQ.Advisory.Queue -c 0 -w 0`

 ## Apply transformations

 Using the -S command, a JavaScript transformation can be supplied that will run on each message.
 The purpose of this feature is to deal with poison-messages that has to be fixed "on-the-fly", removing sensitive data from messages before exporting them from production to a development environment, or to generally help during migrations.